-Minimal residual disease (MRD) refers to the small number of myeloma cells below the limit of detection available with conventional morphologic assessment.40 These residual myeloma cells are clinically relevant, as they may lead to disease progression and relapse.16, 41
+Minimal residual disease (MRD) refers to the small number of malignant cells below the limit of detection available with conventional morphologic assessment.53 In multiple myeloma, MRD refers to myeloma cells that are present in the bone marrow after a clinical response has been measured and the patient is in remission.
+These residual myeloma cells are clinically relevant, as they may lead to disease progression and relapse.17,54

 ASO-PCR, allele-specific oligonucleotide polymerase chain reaction; BM, bone marrow; FC, flow cytometry; IF, immunofluorescence; IHC, immunohistochemistry; MM, multiple myeloma; NGF, next-generation flow; NGS, next-generation sequencing; PC, plasma cells